MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/index.md

 # Azure Rights Management Documentation
 <article id="main">
     <section id="hero-content">
-      <h1>Azure Rights Management</h1>
+      <h1>Azure Rights Management Documentation</h1>
-      <h2>Azure Rights Management is a cloud service that helps you protect your organization's sensitive information from unauthorized access, and control how this information is used.
-Azure Rights Management is integrated into other Microsoft cloud services and applications such as Office 365 and Azure Active Directory, but can also be used with your on-premises applications and services.</h2>
+      <h2>Everything you need to know to deploy and manage Azure Rights Management (Azure RMS) can be found here.
+We'll help you quickly get started using Azure RMS to apply information protection to email, documents, and other sensitive data.</h2>

       <h3>New to Azure RMS? <a href="http://www.microsoft.com/en-us/server-cloud/products/azure-rights-management/" target="_blank">Visit our product site &rarr;</a></h3>
     </section>